hegworks/tanim/docs/tanim-wiki.md

 ### Handle

 Each keyframe has two handles (in and out) that control the shape of the Bezier curve segment, defining the tangent at the keyframe and affecting how smoothly the animation transitions.
+See [Editor UI & Shortcuts](ui-shortcuts.md) for how to manipulate handles in the editor.

 ### Curve Types and Interpolation